RavensbourneWebMedia/UX-design/misc/observations.md

 * even come up with new ideas

 Good to show them a real-world example (Granary Care) and stress that this is a technique used a lot in the industry.

+## Session 18 - presentations

+Share tips for presentations a few days before (so that students can actually include them in their presentations and delivery)

+**Competitors**: I want you to *use* their apps and write a detailed report on how they work, what opportunities for enhancement they present.
+What are the good things about that you could *borrow*?

+**Personas** should be more integrated:

+* Meet `Fred`, he's such and such
+* Fred has a problem..
+* How is `Fred` learning about and start using your product?

+We need more than one persona, someone who is not a 20-something student.

+**Blank slate** should be considered and prototyped.
+Also, how does the app cope when there's little content.
+What happens when there are only a few people?
+Add how will it *scale*?

+**Freemium** models could be considered

+**Tone**: how does your product talk?
+What language does it use?
+Need to include at least two versions of the same page's copy.

+**GoodUI**: need to include examples of which ones you used.
+Maybe one of the exercises would be to pimp up an existing interface (from another product) using GoodUI tricks

+**Name and tagline**: tagline more important actually.
+Explain the main benefit of your app in one snappy sentence, eg `Find upcoming musicians near you` or `Plan your workouts with friends` or `The Sports Social Network.
+Interact with passionate fans and some of the biggest names in sport.`

+**Historical research**: make it mandatory for people to research into how people used to socialise around your chosen topic, before the Web.

+### Personification

+Imagine that your product is a **person/job**, eg your `personal trainer`.
+What's the interaction you would have with that person?
+What kind of personal transactions is s/he facilitating?

+Flesh out how that personal interaction works, and then translate it to computer-mediated interaction.

+> It was amazing once you put some content in people immediately get it!

+# UX chat

+* See observations above
+* Found user stories useful, why?
+At what stage of the process?